richtastic/ff/src/3DR/wiki/app.md

 filterNeighborConsistency2D3D

+updatePatchSizeFromViewCellSizeChange

-WHAT TO DO ABOUT IMACE EXTRACTION / COMPARE WITH DIFFERENT FEATURE SIZES ???
+WHAT TO DO ABOUT IMAGE EXTRACTION / COMPARE WITH DIFFERENT FEATURE SIZES ???

 R3D.optimumSADLocationSearchFlatRGB